Coronavirus Update - last updated 22/5/2020

 • Try to follow your normal timetabled lessons during each day as this will give you variation and keep your spread and focus across all of your subjects.

-• Teachers may attach power point presentations that are for a full scheme of work, do not try to complete everything at once and follow the lesson by lesson instructions that are sent out to you.
+• Teachers may attach PowerPoint presentations that are for a full scheme of work, do not try to complete everything at once and follow the lesson by lesson instructions that are sent out to you.

 • Teachers may Email you using the Email address that we have on record for you.
 If you have to use an alternative Email address while you are at home, please Email Mrs Bibby firstname.lastname@example.org to give her any updated Email address so that she can share this with all staff.

-• It may be possible for staff to mark and offer some feedback via Email on practice answers you write.
+• It will be possible for staff to mark and offer some feedback via Email on practice answers you write.
 In this case you should attach a copy of your work and Email it to the teacher.

 • The school website will be the place to check every day for updates regarding the school situation and any changes to the current situation.

 How much time should students work at home in each week?